 What are the differences between an open and a laparoscopic myomectomy?

 The removal of the fibroids is virtually the same.
 The difference is the mode of access.
 A laparoscopy uses smaller incisions and causes less surgical trauma.
-Potential benefits are: less post-operative pain, less time in hospital, prompter return to normal activities and better cosmetic results from smaller scars.
+Other potential benefits of the laparoscopic approach are: less post-operative pain, less time in hospital, prompter return to normal activities and better cosmetic results from smaller scars.

 How do I know if I can have a laparoscopic myomectomy?

 It depends on the number, size and position of the fibroids as well as the surgeon's experience and preference.
 The rule of thumb in most cases is up to 5 fibroids no bigger than 8 cm each.
 Each case is then assessed individually, on its own merits.
 For example, a single fibroid with a 10 cm diameter can be removed laparoscopically as well as six or seven small ones; a large fibroid attached to the uterus by a small stalk is easier to remove than a smaller fibroid embedded into the uterine wall and near large arteries.